The so-called waiter’s serve is a common error in tennis technique, and it’s usually not easy to correct.

 Second, perform some pronation exercises every session, which will program the timing and the technique of the movement of the forearm into your subconscious.

-Once you feel the effect of the pronation and you know it happens correctly, you won’t worry about hitting the ball on the strings and you’ll be able to serve with the correct tennis serve technique.
+Once you feel the effect of the pronation and you know it happens correctly, you won’t worry about hitting the ball on the strings and you’ll be able to serve with the correct serve technique.